Meperidine hydrochloride overdose

 - Tube from the mouth into the stomach to empty the stomach (gastric lavage)

-How well you do depends on the amount of poison swallowed and how quickly treatment is received.
-The faster you get medical help, the better chance for recovery.
+How well someone does depends on how much meperidine they took and how quickly they receive treatment.
+The faster medical help is given, the better the chance for recovery.

 A severe overdose of meperidine can cause death.